You are here: Start » Machine Vision Guide » Camera Calibration and World Coordinates

 Using custom grids requires a custom solution for extracting the image point array.
 If the custom grid is a rectangular grid, the AnnotateGridPoints filter may be used to compute annotations for the image points.

 Note that the most important factor in achieving high accuracy results is the precision and accuracy of extracted calibration points.
 The calibration grids should be as flat and stiff as possible (cardboard is not a proper backing material, thick glass is perfect).
 Take care of proper conditions when taking the calibration images: minimize motion blur by proper camera and grid mounts, prevent reflections from the calibration surface (ideally use diffusion lighting).
-When using custom calibration grid, make sure that the points extractor can achieve subpixel precision.
+When using a custom calibration grid, make sure that the points extractor can achieve subpixel precision.
 Verify that measurements of the real-world grid coordinates are accurate.
+Also, when using a chessboard calibration grid, make sure that the whole calibration grid is visible in the image.
+Otherwise, it will not be detected because the detection algorithm requires a few pixels wide quiet zone around the chessboard.
+Pay attention to the number of columns and rows, as providing misleading data may make the algorithm work incorrectly or not work at all.

-The recommended calibration grid to use in Adaptive Vision Studio is a circles grid, see DetectCalibrationGrid_Circles.
+The recommended calibration grid to use in Aurora Vision Studio is a circles grid, see DetectCalibrationGrid_Circles.
 Optimal circle radius may vary depending on exact conditions, however a good rule of thumb is 10 pixels (20 pixel diameter).
 Smaller circles tend to introduce positioning jitter.
 Bigger circles lower the total amount of calibration points and suffer from geometric inaccuracies, especially when lens distortion and/or perspective is noticeable.
+Note: it is important to use a symmetric board as shown in the image below.
+Asymmetric boards are currently not supported.

 Application Guide – Image Stitching